NJY530/pm566-project/README.md

 rate change during 18 years.
 According to this graph, all 51 states follow a downward trend which meet our hypothesis.

-#### Next from the region prospective, use the location information to make a leaflet that indicates the leading cause of death with highest death number in 2017 and 1999 respectively
+### Next from the region prospective, use the location information to make a leaflet that indicates the leading cause of death with highest death number in 2017 and 1999 respectively

+#### First look back to 1999

 ``` r
 data1999<- alldata %>%